daggerhart/widget-wrangler/README.txt

 = 1.1rc6 =

-* Fix for disappearing menu items with wordpress 3.1 update.
+* Fix for disappearing menu items with WordPress 3.1 update.

 = 1.1rc5 =